limoka/DSP-Mods/Mods/GigaStations/README.md

 ![GigaStations](https://raw.githubusercontent.com/WaGi-Coding/gifs/main/GS.gif)

 ## Read me!
 This is a updated version of the mod.
-If you have not loaded your save without this mod, your save should be intact.
+If you have not loaded your save without this mod, your save can be safely loaded.
 Mod originally made by [Taki7o7](https://dsp.thunderstore.io/package/Taki7o7/)

 Up to 12 Item Slots per Station.
+You can change station UI layout.
+You can change how many slots are visible vertically and horizontally.
+Grid mode is also available.

 For Stations you can set the Slotcount, max Slot-Storage, max Warp-Cells, max Vessels & Drones, max Accu capacity.

 For the Orbital Collector you can set the max Storage & the Collect-Speed-Multiplier.